smart-on-fhir/cumulus-app/README.md

 ## Configure
 The configuration is done via `.env` files.
 In the project root folder there is a file called `.env` which contains all the environment variables and their descriptions.
-However, most of these variables are have their default values, or are empty and are supposed to be overridden.
+However, most of these variables are set to their default values.
+Many are empty and are supposed to be overridden.
 When the application is started, several configuration files will be loaded and override each other's variables:

 1. `.env` - base values for all variables
 2. `.env.development` - some overrides for development if started via `npm run start:server:dev`
 3. `.env.local` - most variables are set here.
 Secrets are OK here as this file is git-ignored

 To configure new installation make a copy of the file `.env` and rename it to `.env.local`.
 Then add your configurations to `.env.local`.